alecmus/liblec/README.md

 ## ADDITIONAL NOTES
 The following libraries, while currently private, are being actively developed and will be made public once the initial release is ready
-1. lecui (currently in alpha status, stage 3 of 4)
-2. lecpub (currently in alpha status, stage 1 of 4)
+1. lecpub (currently in alpha status, stage 1 of 4)

 ## lecui versus cui
 The lecui library is a complete rebuild and does not inherit from cui.
 It is a more modern, and more advanced library with many features that are not supported in the cui library.
 Furthermore, it offers hardware acceleration.